How Employers Cheat Employees Out Of Proper Wages

 Successful wage and hour claims generally allow an employee to recover double back pay, plus their attorney’s fees and court costs.

-Over 20 years of experience.
-Free consults are available.
-No charge until a settlement or judgment is obtained in your case.
+Over 29 years of experience.
+Free consults provided to employees seeing help.
+No charge until a settlement or judgment is obtained in your employment law case.

 If employees in your same situation faced similar issues, you case could be classified as a class action.
 Contact a lawyer with the firm to find out more.